Act on Climate Change

 The scientific evidence is clear and irrefutable — human activity is causing our planet to warm at an alarming rate.
 International bodies of scientists have warned that we have just over a decade to halve our emissions to avoid the most devastating impacts of climate change on our food supply, national security, global health, extreme weather, and more.

-There is simply no time to waste, and 2020 is a key turning point for our planet.
+There is simply no time to waste.
 We need urgent and ambitious action at every level, from heads of state submitting increased national commitments to the Paris Agreement on climate change and cities walking the talk, to private sector leaders addressing climate change at every step of the supply chain, finance heads committing to divest from fossil fuels and green their investments and individual citizens using their unique influence to drive change and make an impact.

 Everyone has the ability to do something to address our climate challenge, but we can all still do more.
 What will you do?